Whiplash is a non-medical term used to describe a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

 Research has shown that whiplash patients who rest for several weeks and wear a soft collar actually recover more slowly than those who try to follow a normal routine.
 Patients with acute pain in the cervical region of the spine are advised to start their neck exercises as soon as possible and to get out of bed within two to three days.

 These exercises can be done both at home and under the care of a health professional, such as a physiotherapist.
 These exercises are normally performed three to five times a day.
 Paracetamol or non-steroidal anti-inflammatories are usually given in conjunction with an exercise programme.

 The risk of sustained after-effects is very small and the chances for complete recovery are good.
 However, whiplash is still a strain injury and, as with other strain injuries, it is not unusual for the pain to last for a couple of months.

 What is whiplash syndrome?

 A few people develop continuing symptoms after a whiplash trauma – this is known as whiplash syndrome.
-They suffer continual headaches and pain, reduced movement at the back of the neck, tingling in the arms, lumbar pains, fatigue and sleep disruption.
+They suffer continual headaches and pain, reduced movement at the back of the neck, tingling in the arms, lumbar pains, fatigue, sleep disruption and reduced libido.